Got-Baggage/fe-gotbaggage/README.md

 ## Overview

-This was a solo showcase project assigned in week 18 of the Turing School of Software and Design front-end engineering program.
-The goals of this solo project were to:
+This was a group CapStone project.

 * Demonstrate knowledge you’ve gained throughout Turing
 * Use an agile process to turn well defined requirements into deployed and production ready software